moonlighterx/newbie/02-computer-basics101.md

 - Close your Windows Explorer or Finder.
 Try to find your Programming folder again.
 - Continue to clean up your computer, if it has files and folders all over the place, try to organize them now given what you learned.
 - What file types are music files usually in?
+- Why is it a bad idea to download and install programs from a website?
+- Where should you download new apps and software typically?
+- How do computer viruses ruin your computer?
 - Do you have files and folders on other drives of your computer?
 How about files and folders on USB Drives?
 External hard drives?
 Dropboxes?
 Are these files and folders organized too?